-Greyhound Racing Victoria’s (GRV’s) Greyhound Adoption Program (GAP) is fortunate to have a special exemption from the Domestic Animals Act that allows greyhounds that have successfully passed through this program to be walked on a leash in public without a muzzle, provided they are identified by their special, numbered, GAP Green Collar.
+Greyhound Racing Victoria’s (GRV’s) Greyhound Adoption Program (GAP) was fortunate to have had a special exemption from the Domestic Animals Act that allowed greyhounds who had successfully passed through the program to be walked on a leash in public without a muzzle.

 So What is Involved?

 Greyhounds that are applying for a Community Green Collar Assessment need to meet the following criteria:

 - Your greyhound must be de-sexed (de-sexing certificate or tattoo must be sighted).

 - Your greyhound must be sound and have no major, ongoing health problems.

 - Your greyhound must stay at the GAP kennels for several days to allow for temperament assessments to take place.

 - Your greyhound must pass a ‘small dog’ reaction test – ensuring that the greyhound would not show an excessive or dangerous reaction if encountering a small, active dog.

 - You must be prepared to sign a contract which outlines your responsibilities under law.

 What does it cost?